-Using simple algebra, we have removed the confounding influence of omitted variables, as all site effects have been removed.
-Thus, a simple model with snail deviation from site mean as a response and temperature deviation from site mean, as seen in Figure 6a, will prove sufficient.
-The transformation has removed any paths from site or site-correlated drivers to the response.
-We note that cluster robust standard errors are likely important here for inference (see Box 4 and Cameron and Miller 2015, Abadie et al. 2017) as data points within a site are still likely to be more similar to one another than between sites.
+Using simple algebra, we have removed the confounding influence of omitted variables, as all site effects have been removed. as seen in Figure 6a.
 For an excellent ecological example of using this technique, see Dudney et al. (2021).

 The fixed effect transformation does have some drawbacks, despite its simplicity and its strength in controlling for both observed and unobserved confounding variables.
 For one, we lose information about site-level abundances.
 Further, we cannot use this model for predictive inference outside of the sites observed.
+We note that cluster robust standard errors are likely important here for inference (see Box 4 and Cameron and Miller 2015, Abadie et al. 2017) as data points within a site are still likely to be more similar to one another than between sites.

 To solve these problems, we can use a design where cluster membership (site in our snail example) is included as a categorical variable.
-This kind of design - familiar as an ANCOVA-style model design to many Ecologists - will produce identical results to the preceding model for $\beta_1$.
+This kind of design - familiar as an ANCOVA-style model design to many Ecologists - will produce identical results to the preceding model for β1.
 We note that categorical variables are turned into Dummy Variables by software (i.e., for replicate i, the value for cluster j is 1 if it is in that cluster, otherwise it is 0).
 This dummy variable coding allows site to be included as a fixed effect - in both senses of the term.
 Unlike random effects in a mixed model design, econometric fixed effects designs are not constrained to be drawn from any predefined distribution nor do they refer to a single “fixed" estimated effect for a predictor variable across all units here.
 A dummy (or categorical) variable is estimated directly in the regression resulting in an estimate for each unit – i.e., in our example site.